dayr1018/AutoEncoder_for_Face_Anti_Spoofing/README.md

 # Auto-Encoder for Face Anti-Spoofing

 Welcome to the Repository for Auto-Encoder for Face Anti-Spoofing.
 This repository is for experimenting with face anti-spoofing abnomaly detection model implemented with auto-encoder.
-This expeirments were motivated from ***"Use of in-the-wild images for anomaly detection in face anti-spoofing(arxiv, 2020)"*** The paper proposed auto-encoder with RGB images.
-But herein, I tried auto-encoder with RGB and Depth.
+This expeirments were motivated from ***"Use of in-the-wild images for anomaly detection in face anti-spoofing(arxiv, 2020)"*** [[Paper Link]](https://arxiv.org/abs/2006.10626) The paper proposed auto-encoder with RGB images.
+However, herein, I implemented auto-encoder with RGB and Depth.
+To improve the performance of model, I tried with a gaussian nosie and dropout layer.
 [Face Dataset was obtained from AI Hub](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=161).

 # Architecture of Auto-Encoder